Australian brushturkey: Reproduction

 Australian brushturkeys build large nests on the ground made of leaves, other compostable material, and earth, 1 to 1.5 m high and up to 4 m across.
 Mound-building is done by a dominant male, and visited by a succession of local females, for mating and egg-laying.
 The male works tirelessly, collecting material from all around, and also diligently repelling rival males, which are keen to usurp his position.
 The effort involved eventually wears him down, and he will ultimately be defeated by a new king.
 The eggs are very large (90 × 45 mm), and the young are fully fledged on hatching.
 They can fly within hours, as soon as the feathers are dry.
 The eggs are hatched by the heat of the composting mound, the temperature of which is regulated by adding or removing material to maintain the temperature in the 33–35 C incubation temperature range.
 The Australian brushturkey checks the temperature by sticking its beak into the mound.

-Like some reptiles, incubation temperature affects the sex ratio of chicks, but the mechanism is different between reptiles and these birds, with reptiles exhibiting temperature-dependent sex determination, and megapodes exhibiting temperature-dependent embryo mortality.
+As with some reptiles, incubation temperature affects the sex ratio of chicks, but the mechanism is different between reptiles and these birds, with reptiles exhibiting temperature-dependent sex determination, and megapodes exhibiting temperature-dependent embryo mortality.
 The sex ratio in brushturkeys is equal at incubation temperatures of 34 °C, but results in more males when cooler and more females when warmer.
 Whether the parents use this to manipulate the sex of their offspring by, for instance, selecting the nesting site accordingly, is unclear.
 Warmer incubation also results in heavier, fitter chicks, but how this is linked to sex is also unknown.

 The same nesting site is frequently used year after year, with the old nests being added to each breeding season.
 The average clutch of eggs is between 16 and 24 large white eggs, which are laid September to March.
 Sometimes, up to 50 eggs laid by several females may be found in a single mound.
 The eggs are placed in a circle roughly 60–80 cm down, 20–30 cm apart, always with the large end up.
 The newly hatched young dig themselves out of the mound and then have to care for themselves.